 The Graduate School works in partnership with your supervisory team to support you throughout your postgraduate research degree.
 Our role is to help you to complete your research degree in a timely manner and provide an extensive programme of training and development so that you can fulfil your potential as a postgraduate researcher.
 Our training is aligned to Vitae's Researcher Development Framework.

 In addition to the advice and support provided by the Graduate School and your supervisory team, Student Representatives work towards enhancing the quality of the student experience by liaising with senior managers from the University, taking forward students’ views and concerns, and ensuring that students are kept up to date with current initiatives and developments at USW.
 Each Faculty has its own dedicated representative.

 As a postgraduate research student, you can benefit from many other services, facilities and support such as our online library; IT Support and equipment loan; Wellbeing; and the Disability Service which provides a range of support for students with disabilities.
-Here are a few key contacts:
+We also have research student representatives for each Faculty.

 In the latest Research Excellence Framework (REF2021), 81% of USW’s research impact was classed as world leading or internationally excellent (4* / 3*).

 We offer a number of postgraduate research programmes alongside PhDs, including Masters by Research and PhD by Portfolio.
 You may suggest your own research topic or apply for an advertised project.